heatherpiper/ColorTools-for-Obsidian/README.md

    - Click `Install` then `Enable`
    - Follow the instructions to configure RunJS to your needs

-2. Add script files to Obsidian
+2. Add script files to Obsidian vault
    - Method 1:
      - Create a new note inside whichever folder you have designated in the RunJS settings.
      - Copy and paste the contents of one or both of the files contained in this repository into the new note.